richelbilderbeek/bbbq_article/revision/README.md

 > DQ2.2 and DQ7.5, in this case each haplotype is a combination of two
 > specific alleles derived from DQA and/or DQB.

-We agree that there has been a misconception in nomenclature and corrected the manuscript accordingly. \textbf{GEERT: is dit nu al helemaal doorgevoerd?
-Dus overal haplotype voor allotype vervangen?}
+We agree that there has been a misconception in nomenclature and corrected the manuscript accordingly.

 > 2. Why the authors stated that MHC alleles are slightly hydrophobic?
 Some
 > of the allotypes they used are highly hydrophilic because they have highly